-In addition to helping you curb nicotine addiction, your personal coach can help you identify behaviors or navigate circumstances that cause cravings.
-Changing your habits is just as important to successful cessation as not smoking.
+A personal coach can help you identify behaviors or navigate circumstances that cause cravings.
+Changing your habits is just as important to successful quitting as not smoking.

 In addition to avoiding cigarette smoke, it’s also important to avoid any environmental factors that can irritate your lungs.
 These include pet hair and dander, dust, and air pollution.

 It’s important to manage any allergies you have that cause breathing problems.
 Avoiding what you’re allergic to and taking the appropriate medications can decrease breathing difficulties.

 Exercise can improve the way that you feel, breathe, and function.
 Although exercise has been shown to improve the lives of people who have COPD, it will not cure or reverse your condition.

 Most people with COPD experience shortness of breath, which can make it hard to perform day-to-day tasks or engage in physical activity.
 If you don’t exercise, your muscles will weaken.
 Your heart and lungs will become less tolerant to activity, making it tougher to exercise.

 To combat this, it’s important to stay active.
 Take it slow until you’ve built up your strength, but make sure that you’re moving.

 Pulmonary rehabilitation programs can be useful for learning about exercises that can improve your tolerance to activity and increase your independence.
 Ask your doctor about programs in your area.

 Before you start exercising, consult your doctor.
 They can help you develop an exercise plan suited to your needs.

 If you use oxygen, they can guide you on best practices for using oxygen while exercising.
 You may need to adjust your oxygen flow rate to accommodate your increased activity.